 Francis and Harriet had, along with Flavel, a son Francis Jr who in 1880 was a railroad ticket agent who was listed on the census as being disabled with asthma, and a daughter Nellie.
 Harriet died in May of 1882 at the age of 62.
 Her cause of death was listed as cancer.
 She was buried in Evergreen Cemetery.
 Francis Waldron Senior died of ‘spinal cord disease’ on the 20th of February in 1898.
 Francis Jr died on the 23rd of March of the same year.
 Flavel had married Mary Elwell of Alfred, Maine 1881.
 They purchased a house across the street from the family home where they raised 2 girls.
 Flavel died in 1926 and Mary in 1945.
 Nellie Waldron never married and would live at 43 Deering Street until 1948.
 She died in 1950.
 They were all interred in the family plot in Evergreen.

-The first floor elevation, with its bays and entry portico, are a wonderful composition.
+The first-floor elevation, with its bays and entry portico, is a wonderful composition.
 The horizontal lines project unbroken across the facade and work to balance the overall vertical nature of the building.
 Paired columns with simple capitals sit on hefty plinths which carry the same molding pattern as the entry.
 The columns work to frame the door and draw the viewer towards it.
-The architrave and cornice are scaled down versions of those on the main block.
+The architrave and cornice are scaled-down versions of those on the main block.
 The cornice has a strong projection emphasizing the horizontal break.

 Note the extant chimney pots which are visible in the 1924 tax photo.
 Also noticeable in the photo above is the detailing of the architrave and how the brackets appear to be built up from smaller elements.
-By the time of construction, mass-produced architectural pieces were starting to become available but it is likely that these brackets were fabricated on site by the builder/s.
-Noticable by its absence is the cupola.
-Lost to the costs of maintainance no doubt.
+By the time of construction, mass-produced architectural pieces were starting to become available but it is likely that these brackets were fabricated on-site by the builder/s.
+Noticeable by its absence is the cupola.
+Lost to the costs of maintenance no doubt.
 A shame as it seems to have been quite grand.

 The property is currently owned, and very well maintained, by a law firm.